PassiveLemon/tmodloader1.4-docker/README.md

 [Refer here for port forwarding](https://terraria.fandom.com/wiki/Guide:Setting_up_a_Terraria_server#PF) </br>

 ## The end </br>
-Assuming you did everything correctly, your server should automatically run when started. </br>
+Assuming you did everything correctly, your server should automatically run when started.
+You will be prompted to add your modpack.
+After this, it will always start loading the server upon startup. </br>

 Some mods might have issues with the server when it starts up.
 This is rare but it happens and I can not do anything about this so you will have to remove that mod or find a work around yourself. </br>